lanceguyatt/starter/README.md

   $ sudo npm install -g grunt-cli

-## Contribute

-Please help making this project better and [contribute](CONTRIBUTING.md) with your knowledge.

 ## CSS

 We are currently working with [SASS](http://sass-lang.com/) (in its dialect SCSS) and do not use CSS directly.
 Please do not edit the CSS-files in any case but search the correct `.scss` file and edit the according SCSS.
 If you are not familiar with SCSS you can write pure CSS which is actually valid SCSS.